BUYERS GUIDE - MOTORHOMES

 Although the replacement tyres reduce the overall deep reduction gear ratio, the difference is slight and is more than rectified by the better traction that the wide single wheels and tyres provide.

-Our evaluation time was short, but we're hoping for a longer period behind the wheel of another ATW vehicle.
-Check out our test video:
+Our evaluation time was short, but check out our test video: